 A Medieval tower known as The Beacon.
 It has been suggested that it was originally used as a windmill and was later converted to a look-out tower.
 It stands on Windmill Hill, Burton Dassett.

-The Church of St Peter which was built during the Medieval period.
-It is situated 100m south east of Wolfhampcote Hall.
+The Parish Church of St. Giles which was originally built during the Medieval period.
+It is situated in Exhall.